Real-Time-Lab/Depressed-Mood-Detection/README.md

 # Depressed-Mood-Detection
-Code for paper: BoostAI: Boosting AI Algorithms to Predict Depression with High Accuracy
+Code for paper: BoostAI: Boosting AI Algorithms to Detect Depressed Mode with High Accuracy